patonlab/Sterimol/README.md

 Sterimol.py
 =====

 Python program for the calculation of [Sterimol](http://www.ccl.net/cca/software/SOURCES/FORTRAN/STERIMOL/) parameters: L, B1 and B5 for half-sandwich complexes and organic molecules.
 If used on half-sandwich complexes, it also generates [Tolman cone angles](https://en.wikipedia.org/wiki/Ligand_cone_angle) and metal to ring-centroid (unweighted) distances.
-The results have been validated against the original Fortran77 code compiled with gfortran on OSX.
+The results have been validated against the original Fortran77 code compiled with gfortran on OSX v10.11.3 27/03/2016.

 Developed by Dr Kelvin Jackson (Oxford) and [Prof Robert Paton](http://paton.chem.ox.ac.uk) (Oxford).